k-capehart/blog/content/posts/go-salesforce/index.md

 Now that the code is complete, it can be executed.
 From the command line, build the package.<br>
 `go build migrate_contacts.go`

-Then run the program, replacing the Salesforce IDs below with those of Account Ids in your Salesforce org.<br>
+Run the program, replacing the Salesforce IDs below with those of Account Ids in your Salesforce org.
+The first Id is the Account with Contacts that should migrate to the second Account.<br>
 `./migrate_contacts 001Dn000013hAraIAE 001Dn00000NTt34IAD`

 ![the program successfully running on 2 contacts](../../../assets/img/third_post/run_program.png)